younata/personal_knowledge/src/programming/ios/README.md

 The new way is to set the [`keyboardDismissMode`](https://developer.apple.com/documentation/uikit/uiscrollview/1619437-keyboarddismissmode) property to either [`.onDrag`](https://developer.apple.com/documentation/uikit/uiscrollview/keyboarddismissmode/ondrag) on [`.interactive`](https://developer.apple.com/documentation/uikit/uiscrollview/keyboarddismissmode/interactive)

+## Preventing device sleep

+Set the [`isIdleTimerDisabled`](https://developer.apple.com/documentation/uikit/uiapplication/1623070-isidletimerdisabled) property on the [`UIApplication`](https://developer.apple.com/documentation/uikit/uiapplication) object to true in order to prevent the device from going to sleep due to limited/no interaction.
+For obvious reasons, be careful with this api as it'll prevent the device from going to sleep.

 ## Common Crashes

 ### `unrecognized selector sent to instance 0x8000000000000000`